 Post-doctoral Research Fellow

 Since its formation 4.5 billion years ago, the Earth has been steadily cooling, solidifying and segregating into a dense iron core and silicate mantle.
-Heat is continuously transported upwards, and convection within the mantle generates some fraction of surface topography that varies as a function of space and time.
+Heat is continuously transported upwards to the surface by convection within the mantle.
+This flow generates some fraction of topography that varies as a function of space and time.

-The principal focus of my PhD has been generating an observational database of dynamic topography using measurements of residual depth in the oceanic realm.
-A database of 2,120 observations has been constructed from over 1100 seismic reflection profiles, 200 modern wide-angle and 350 vintage slope-intercept refraction experiments.
-The bulk of observations are on old ocean floor adjacent to the continental margins.
-Care is taken to remove other causes of topography, including sedimentary loading and the effects of compaction, variable oceanic crustal thickness, and lithospheric thickening with age away from mid-ocean ridges.
+The principal focus of my research has been generating an observational database of this dynamic topography.
+The primary method for constraining the present-day pattern is using measurements of residual depth in the oceanic realm.
+A database of over 2,000 observations has been constructed from thousands of seismic reflection profiles, modern wide-angle and vintage slope-intercept refraction experiments from a range of industry and academic sources.
+The bulk of observations are on old ocean floor adjacent to continental margins.
+Additional causes of topography are removed, including sedimentary loading, variable oceanic crustal thickness, and lithospheric thickening with age away from mid-ocean ridges.

 Residual depth anomalies have amplitudes of ±1 km and wavelengths of ∼1,000 km.
 These features are too large to be flexural and therefore represent the pattern of dynamic topography.
 One of the most striking results is from the west coast of Africa where two full ∼2, 000 km wavelengths have been captured that positively correlate with long-wavelength gravity anomalies.
 Positive anomalies are also associated with the Icelandic, Afar, Hawaiian, Galapagos, Azorean and Cape Verde plume swells.
 Prominent depressions are located along the east coast of North America, Gulf of Mexico, Argentine Abyssal Plain and in the Australian-Antarctic Discordance.

-The continental geological record also contains evidence for past vertical motions.
-Thermochronology, marine incursions, palaeo-shorelines, magmatism, longitudinal river profiles and sedimentary flux estimates can be integrated to produce continental uplift histories.
-Locations studied so far include Arabia, Mexico, and India where multiple independent constraints indicate significant Neogene growth of dynamic topography.
+The continental geological record contains a lot of evidence for transient vertical motions.
+Thermochronology, marine incursions, palaeo-shorelines, magmatism, longitudinal river profiles and sedimentary flux estimates can be integrated to produce continental-scale uplift histories.
+Locations that we have studied so far include Arabia, Mexico and western USA, South America, India, Borneo and Australia.
+In all of these locations, multiple independent constraints indicate significant growth of dynamic topography during the Neogene period.